ethz-mrl/supereight2/doc/supereight2_release_procedure.md

 # Supereight release procedure

 The process to follow when making a new supereight release.
-The `master` branch should always point to the latest release.
+The `main` branch should always point to the latest release.